ruckstack/ruckstack/README.md

 The `cmd` directory contains the source for the command line interfaces.
 There are separate sub-directories for each CLI we have.
 Most of the actual logic for these CLIs live in the `internal` directory, which also has subdirectories for each section we have.

-We use bindata for packaging file resources into our executables.
-Any bindata managed files are contained in a `resources` directory.

 The `dist` directory contains files that will be bundled into the ruckstack tgz/zip

 All compiled code goes to the `out` directory